angular/angular/aio/content/guide/using-libraries.md

 }
 ```

-3. In the component or file that uses the library, add the following code.
+3. In the component or file that uses the library, add the following code:

 ```
 import * as host from 'host';